 Program Goals:

-The General Studies - Pre-Pharmacy Option provides students with the first two years of a strong academic foundation required for transfer to four-year or six-year bachelor’s or Ph.D. degree programs in pharmacy or related biological or biochemistry fields.
+The General Studies - Pre-Pharmacy Option provides students with the first two years of a strong academic foundation required for transfer directly to a Doctor of Pharmacy Program or to bachelor’s degree programs in biology, chemistry, or biochemistry.

 Student Learning Outcomes: